Students are made aware of these policies during their orientation to the library at the beginning of the year.

 - Students will receive fines for lost books.
 If a student thinks they lost a book, they should report this to the library as soon as possible.
 If the student can’t find the book anywhere, they can either pay for the book or replace the book with a copy in at least “good” condition.
 In most cases, we will expect a hardcover copy.
 We are unable to give discounts on fines for lost books, but if the book is replaced with a copy that happens to cost less than what we paid, we don’t mind 🙂

-- The library will be printing late fine notices each quarter.
-We will send out a generic notice via Blackboard Connect if you should be expecting a notice from your student that day.
-Sometimes, teachers forget to hand them out on the day we ask; feel free to double check with the library to see what is going on.
+- The library will be emailing late fine notices monthly.
+The email will have a generic statement followed by specific student information.
 Please make sure you have a valid email in ViewIt so we can notify you of any fines or library events.

 - If you are paying a fine by check, we need to have the Driver License number and birthdate displayed on the check.
 This is Conroe ISD policy.

 Computers are for academic use only.
 This includes time before school and during lunches.

 Students can print up to five pages a day (of academically related material) for free.
 After that, printing is five cents per page.
 If a student finds something they really need to print and it happens to be eight pages (or something like that), the library staff can be convinced to let this slide if asked before printing.

 - No food or drink is allowed in the library unless a staff member is providing the food or drink.
 Sometimes Ms. Goddard goes blind and does not see students who are drinking water at a table away from computers.

 - When students whine, the librarian goes deaf.
 When students ask questions like the ladies and gentlemen they are, the librarian is pleased to help the students in any way she can.